What Is Memorandum of Deposit of Title Deed (MODT) in Home Loan?

 Once on the state's land record portal, you must provide certain details to access the survey number.
 This typically includes:

 Most state portals allow you to download or print the land record details, including the survey number, for future reference.
 This document can be proof of ownership or used in legal and financial transactions.
-This downloaded record is often crucial when applying for a Home Loan.

 In some cases, you may only have the property owner's name and not the survey number.
 To find the survey number with the name of the owner, follow these steps: